nikkomiu/blog/content/guides/golang-graphql-ent/06-cleanup.md

 interface and extend it with an `ExitCode() int` method.
 So any struct that implements both `error` and `ExitCode() int` can now be considered an `ExitCoder`.

-Then, we're just creating the struct that implements this interface (with a static compliation check that we do actually properly implement this interface).
+Then, we're just creating the struct that implements this interface (with a static compilation check that we do actually properly implement this interface).
 We also include the `Unwrap() error` method so the error can be unwrapped using the `errors.Unwrap() error` method that is in the Go `errors` package.